Reifenstein schools: Development

 The first classes started in Ofleiden, but was transferred to Reifenstein soon after.
 The states of Prussia provided an official acknowledgement in 1909.
 In 1913, the Reifenstein association was admitted to the Bund Deutscher Frauenvereine.
-The conservative and basically Protestant background did not hinder a cooperation with the Jüdische Frauenbund (Jewish women's association), which established a Jewish Reifenstein school in Wolfratshausen in 1926.
+The conservative and basically-Protestant background did not hinder a cooperation with the Jüdische Frauenbund (Jewish Women's Association), which established a Jewish Reifenstein school in Wolfratshausen in 1926.

 The Reifenstein association and its schools was included in the Reichsnährstand in 1934.
 The noble background of various pupils and the close connection to the Protestant church lead to some clashes with the regime.

 Bad Weilbach, Chattenbühl, Obernkirchen, Wittgenstein and Wöltingerode reopened 1946 in the western occupation zones.
 The eastern parts went into state ownership in 1947.
-Some of the schools in the far Eastern part of Prussia, e.g. the Landfrauenschule Metgethen have been destroyed during the end of war.
+Some of the schools in the far Eastern part of Prussia, e.g. the Landfrauenschule Metgethen had been destroyed during the end of war.
 The 1960s saw major changes in the concept, e.g. the end of the compulsory maiden costume.
-The first male student was admitted 1980.
+The first male student was admitted in 1980.
 The last two schools closed down in the 1990s and are now part of a Protestant youth organization.

 Trivia

-Marie-Elisabeth Lüders reported about mocking remarks from Berlin friends about the rural sites and background of the schools.
+Marie-Elisabeth Lüders reported about mocking remarks from Berlin friends about the rural sites and backgrounds of the schools.
 Carry Brachvogel provided material for improved household knowledge in Bavaria.
-She deplored the lack of quality cuisine in the free state of Bavaria and expected some improvements via the training courses provided by teachers trained in Reifenstein schools.
-The Bayerische Kochbuch (Bavarian Cookbook), a still famous household item, is not about specific Bavarian menus, but is based on the experience of the school in Miesbach.
+She deplored the lack of quality cuisine in the Free State of Bavaria and expected some improvements via the training courses provided by teachers trained in Reifenstein schools.
+The Bayerische Kochbuch (Bavarian Cookbook), a still-famous household item, is not about specific Bavarian menus, but is based on the experience of the school in Miesbach.